rizkjackson/CBC-website/README.md

 ```
 and enter a brief message on what has been updated.
 (To change the default editor, do `git config --global core.editor emacs`).

-Finally, to upload your committed changes to BitBucket, do:
+Finally, to upload your committed changes to GitHub, do:
 ```
 git push
 ```